Director, 2013-14: Diane LeBlanc (Interdisciplinary Studies), writing, women's and gender studies

-Faculty, 2012-13: Anne Berry (Writing), English as a second language; William Bridges IV (Asian Studies), Japanese language and literature; Heather Campbell (Education), reading, English as a second language; Carol Holly (English), American literature; Jennifer Kwon Dobbs (English), creative writing; Joan Hepburn (English), African American literature, drama; Jan C. Hill (English), writing, journalism; Maria Kelly (Education), social studies, teaching methods; Karen Marsalek (English), medieval literature and linguistics; Joseph Mbele (English), post-Colonial literature; Jonathan Naito (English) 20th-century British and postcolonial literature; Arnold Ostebee (Mathematics), applied mathematics; Priscilla Paton (Writing), American Literature and Environmental Studies; Diana Postlethwaite (English), 19th-century British literature, literature and film; Rebecca Richards (English), rhetoric and composition; Matthew Rohn (Art and Art History), art history; Sarah Stein (English), comparative literature; Kaethe Schwehn (English), writing; Mary Titus (English), American literature; Mary Trull (English), 16th- and 17th-century literature; Colin Wells (English), 18th-century British and American literature; Jeanne Willcoxon (Theater), acting, theater history; Paul Zorn (Mathematics), complex analysis, mathematical exposition
+Faculty, 2013-14: Mark Allister (English), American literature, environmental literature; Anne Berry (Writing), English as a Second Language; William Bridges IV (Asian Studies), Japanese language and literature; Heather Campbell (Education), reading, English as a second language; Carol Holly (English), American literature; Jennifer Kwon Dobbs (English), creative writing; Joan Hepburn (English), African American literature, drama; Jan C. Hill (English), writing, journalism; Paul Jackson (Chemistry), analytical and environmental chemistry, separation science, liquid and gas chromatography; Kimberly Kandl (Biology), molecular biology and genetics; Maria Kelly (Education), social studies, teaching methods; Anthony Lott (Political Science), international relations, global environmental politics; Karen Marsalek (English), medieval literature and linguistics; Joseph Mbele (English), post-Colonial literature; Jonathan Naito (English) 20th-century British and postcolonial literature; Diana Postlethwaite (English), 19th-century British literature, literature and film; Rebecca Richards (English), rhetoric and composition; Matthew Rohn (Art and Art History), art history; Sarah Stein (English), comparative literature; Kaethe Schwehn (English), writing; Mary Titus (English), American literature; Mary Trull (English), 16th- and 17th-century literature; Robert Vork (English), comparative literature; Colin Wells (English), 18th-century British and American literature

 Writing is a primary means of learning in the liberal arts.
 Through courses in the writing program, students read, discuss, and write about significant human issues as they develop critical skills to write effectively.
 Courses in the writing program are designed to accommodate varying levels of academic preparation and English language learning.